 Performance evaluation is the measurement of the member's performance of assigned duties.
-A member's understanding of the duties and responsibilities of a position is essential and should be based on a written job task analysis (JTA) Job task analyses and job descriptions are useful for evaluating employee performance.
+A member's understanding of the duties and responsibilities of a position is essential and should be based on a written job task analysis (JTA) or job description, which are useful for evaluating employee performance.

-The key to the successful operation of the agency's performance evaluation system is the chief executive officer.
-The C.E.O. must monitor its function to ensure that it is fair and impartial and is achieving established objectives consistent with competent personnel management.
+The key to the successful operation of the agency's performance evaluation system is the chief executive officer (CEO).
+The CEO must monitor its function to ensure that it is fair and impartial and is achieving established objectives consistent with competent personnel management.
+Standards in this chapter must be addressed by either compliance or election of allowed exemptions.
+These standards may not be taken as Not Applicable.